ronkok/Temml/test/environment-tests.md

 |  \end{matrix}$$       | `\end{matrix}`             |
 +-----------------------+----------------------------+

-The tag is applied to the entire math zone, not just one row.
+In a non-AMS environment, the tag is applied to the entire math zone, not just one row.
 That is consistent with LaTeX.
 We can then add a label:

 +:===============================:+:===================================+
 | $$\begin{matrix}                | `\begin{matrix}`\                  |